$ oc get managedclusters local-cluster

 $ oc get pods -n <hosted_cluster_namespace>

 Confirm that the hosted cluster is ready.
-The cluster is ready when its status is Available: True
+The status of Available: True

 Install MetalLB in the hosted cluster: